esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 - Research software comes in many shapes and sizes
 - Software stewardship starts with a good plan
 - Good software management leads to better science
-- Institutes should provide one or more SMP templates or guidelines
+- Institutes should provide one or more<br>SMP templates or guidelines
+  - E.g. use or fork https://github.com/SS-NES/docassemble-SMPDecisionTree

 Note:
 Software is found in all stages of the research cycle, and is used for many different purposes.